A surface with discrete and non-finitely generated automorphism group: Introduction

 \begin{theorem} For each integer $d \ge 2$, there is a smooth projective variety $V$ of dimension $d$ and of Kodaira dimension $d-2$ such that \begin{enumerate} \item the automorphism group ${\rm Aut}\, (V)$ is discrete, i.e., its identity component ${\rm Aut}^{0}\,(V)$ is $\{\id_V\}$; \item ${\rm Aut}\, (V)$ is not finitely generated; and \item $V$ admits infinitely many real forms which are mutually non-isomorphic over $\R$. \end{enumerate} \end{theorem}

-Theorem \ref{thm1} is inspired by a remarkable construction, due to Lesieutre, of such a variety in dimension $6$ over any field of characteristic zero \cite{Le17}.
+Theorem \ref{thm1} is inspired by a remarkable construction, due to Lesieutre, of such a variety in dimension $6$ over any field of characteristic zero \cite{Le17}, see also Remark \ref{r:field} below.
 We refer to this reference for history on the finite generation problem of automorphism groups of smooth projective varieties as well as its relation with their real forms.

 For dimension $d=1$, it is well-known that no smooth projective curve satisfies the above properties.
 The existence of surfaces of Kodaira dimension 0 with infinitely many non-isomorphic real forms is unexpected and answers a longstanding open problem.
-In fact, the same property fails for all surfaces of Kodaira dimension $\geq 1$ and all {\it minimal} surfaces of Kodaira dimension 0, see Degtyarev-Itenberg-Kharlamov \cite[Appendix D]{DIK00}.
+In fact, abelian varieties, surfaces of Kodaira dimension $\geq 1$ and {\it minimal} surfaces of Kodaira dimension 0 only have finitely many non-isomorphic real forms, see Borel-Serre \cite[Cor.6.3]{BS64}, Degtyarev-Itenberg-Kharlamov \cite[Appendix D]{DIK00} and also Benzerga \cite{Ben}.
 For the reader's convenience, we recall now the notion of real form.

 Let $V$ be a variety defined over $\C$.
 Let $V_\R'$ be a variety defined over $\R$ and $V'$ the complex variety associated to it, i.e.,

 We say that $V_{\R}'$ is {\it a real form} of $V$ if $V'$ is isomorphic to $V$ over $\C$.
 Two real forms $V'_\R$ and $V''_\R$ of $V$ are said to be {\it isomorphic} if they are isomorphic over $\R$.